ivangfr/springboot-ldap-testcontainers/README.md

 Password: admin
 ```

-3. Import the file `ldap-mycompany-com.ldif`
+3. Import the file `ldap-mycompany-com.ldif` that is in `src/main/java/resources`

 This file has already a pre-defined structure for mycompany.com.
 Basically, it has 2 groups (employees and clients) and 3 users (Bill Gates, Steve Jobs and Mark Cuban).